Who Are We?

 “Of course not; you are just me.”

 “Now you are making sense.”

 “What does that mean?
 And no, I can’t create something that is smarter than me.”

-“Maybe I am not smarter than you, maybe it only seems that way because you think you are stupid.
-You make yourself stupider just by thinking it.
+“Maybe I am not smarter than you; maybe it only seems that way because you think you are stupid.
+You make yourself stupider just by thinking about it.
 Maybe I am the manifestation of your true knowledge potential, a visage of what you could be.
-The you, you should be.”
+You, you should be.”

 Nick’s hands started to shake.